First-Person Advocates' Initiatives Council

 Hi, I'm Jenny and I am incredibly honoured to be part of this brave group of First Person Witnesses, as we all work toward building pathways to effect change and help countless others.
 My journey with the MAID program began in July 2018, through the death of my Mom.
 The MAID program is one I am very grateful for, however it brings unique challenges to everyone involved, especially as we are the first generation to have this option.
 My hope for the First-Person Advocates' Initiatives Council is to share my personal experiences and perspectives, not only as a support to others but as part of a tangible way for us all to learn ways to effectively navigate and evolve how we approach the MAID path.
 I promise to always listen first, lead when I should, and work as a team toward our common goals.
 My thanks to everyone at DWDC for this opportunity to serve on the First-Person Advocates' Initiatives Council.

 I am a retired Registered Nurse from Berwick, Nova Scotia.
 My interest in MAID began nearly four years ago, when Bill C-14 was being debated.
 At that time, Douglas, my husband of 40 years, was living with advanced Parkinson’s Disease, and desperately wanted to be a candidate for MAID.
 In September 2016, after a nearly three-month wait, he got his wish.
 Since that time, I have frequently spoken and written about our experience, and know that what I had to say helped several others achieve death their way.
-The First Person Witness Council is the perfect forum to bring together those who have experience with MAID, and who wish to help others with similar interests.
+The First-Person Advocates' Initiatives Council is the perfect forum to bring together those who have experience with MAID, and who wish to help others with similar interests.

 I look forward to being part of a team that will provide folks with the information and confidence they need in order to choose their end-of-life option.